Our Team

 Also back after a much-too-long sabbatical, in which she gained perfect sight and a perfect spouse, Rachel Chen Lines is one of our program leaders, helping to organize and build returning and new rounds all over the world from her home in Toronto, which she shares with said spouse and a Shiba Inu named Benji.
 (Shiba Inus are the fifth American camelid, after alpacas, llamas, guanacos, and vicuñas.)
 Rachel is the member of the World Scholar's Cup team you can most count on to understand what it means to be a team, and to inspire us all to be our best possible selves in that pursuit.

-Lexi Witt greatly regrets introducing giraffes to the World Scholar's Cup ecosystem; as an invasive species, they have displaced both our horses and the entire Dutch delegation, to which Lexi once belonged during her circus performer arc.
-Prior to joining the storied ISA delegation in Amsterdam, Lexi attended the world's smallest violin school, located in a D-tier Costa Rican mall.
-There, she began her ongoing research into Japanese ice skating, the fauna of Madagascar, and a guy called Dream.
-(Buy one regret, get one free.)
-Lexi was our first new team member after the pandemic (early, middle, and late), and has been an indispensable part of shaping this unexpectedly magical new chapter in our story.
+Lexi Witt greatly regrets introducing giraffes to the World Scholar's Cup ecosystem; before they stopped existing, they displaced both our horses and the entire Dutch delegation, to which Lexi belonged during her brief arc as a circus performer.
+While she now lives between Missouri and the 13th largest state, Lexi previously lived in Costa Rica, where she attended the world's smallest violin school, located in a D-tier mall.
+There, she began her ongoing research into Japanese ice skating, the charismatic megafauna of Madagascar, and a guy called Dream who is now a stale meme.
+Lexi was our first new team member following the pandemic (early, middle, and late), and has been an indispensable part of shaping this magical new chapter in our program's story (middle and always).

 For us, Olivia Watson is the equivalent of the walk-on who became one of our starters—and that's the last sports metaphor you'll hear from us that doesn't involve guinea pigs.
 After launching her career with us as an unsuspecting volunteer seeking IB credit at our first-ever Warsaw Round (she submitted a very compelling video audition) she went on to take multiple gap years with us before joining our team full-time after concluding her university studies.
 She's kind of from Poland, kind of from America, kind of from Thailand, and 100% from our one global community.
 Her strengths include outreach, round organization, and the Thing™; her weaknesses include her dog's dietary preferences (e.g. ibuprofen and small animals) and Tashkent.